 What To Do When My Home is Condemned For Alleged Code Violations or Based on Claims That It Is Unsafe or Uninhabitable

-This Article is written for general informational purposes only.
+This Article is written by Owner’s Counsel of America for general informational purposes only.
 It is intended to assist landowners in understanding some of the basic aspects of condemnations of property resulting from code violations or claims that the property is unsafe, uninhabitable or constitutes a public nuisance.
 This Article is not to be viewed as providing legal advice or to be considered as a substitute for consulting with an experienced real estate, property rights or eminent domain lawyer on the matters covered herein.

 The Term “Condemnation” Can Have Two Meanings